Autorización de Regreso

 TIE Application Proof

+This is an example of a physical resguardo if you applied in person.
 At the top right section of your renewal application form (EX-00), the bureaucrat will stamp your form after successfully completing the initial part of your renewal application.

 Initial TIE Applications: bring proof that you have successfully completed the Toma de Huellas appointments.
 Send the original and a copy.
 Similar to the renewals, you may have a stamped EX-17 form or a confirmation form.